go-sprout/sprout/docs/advanced/how-to-create-a-registry.md

 // Uid provides a unique identifier for your registry. func (or *OwnRegistry) Uid() string {
-  return "organization.ownRegistry" // Ensure this identifier is unique and uses camelCase, prefixed by your handler separated with a dot.
+  return "organization/repo.ownregistry" // Ensure this identifier is unique and uses lowercase, prefixed by your handler/repo separated with a dot.
 }

 // LinkHandler connects the Handler to your registry, enabling runtime functionalities.